Product Design // User Research @ Pearson

 We further researched initial designs with instructors through one-click tests and task completion flows along with design element preference split tests at the end of sessions.

 Through iterative testing it became clear that multiple entry points to specific information was important.
-We didn’t get this right out of the gate, as instructors sometimes wanted to dig into the deep information from many different points in the experience when testing with task completion.
+We didn’t get this right out of the gate, as instructors sometimes wanted to dig into the deep information from many different navigation points in the experience when testing with task completion.

-- What student is this? & How did they do?
+- 'What student is this?' & 'How did they do?'

 - Let me see a summary of the questions